- We of course follow the Promo of the album which was leaked, but we try to replace the mixes published in Strictly 4 My N.I.G.G.A.Z. - in a identical form - by alternate mixes. - ###

 - Ice Cube - "The Bomb" (vocals : "Still dropping more shit than a pigeon")

-- 1992.
+- Story.
 Identical to Strictly 4 My N.I.G.G.A.Z. version.
-It is said that there is an alternate mix with a hook saying "I wanna change but I can't find a way".
+It is said that there would be an alternate mix with a hook saying "I wanna change but I can't find a way".
 Was it the original version or a second version made after Troublesome being scrapped ?

 - Samples :